pletzer/pyterp_tests/docs/report.md

 The source is a tripolar grid of fixed resolution 3606 x 4322 with the destination grid's resolution being varied.
 Shown are the execution times for computing the conservative interpolation weights (solid lines) and the time to evaluate the conservative interpolation (dashed lines).
-Running in parallel only moderately reduces the overall wall clock time.
+Running in parallel is only a little faster than running in series and so only the parallel time are shown in the figure.

 Also shown is the peak memory consumption returned by the SLURM scheduler on Pan (magenta) and the value obtained by eye balling the
 Unix `top` command (cyan) while the application ran.
 As such the cyan curve has much lower sampling frequency and should be regarded as a time average of the cyan curve.
-From the data required to store the source grid, its coordinates and the fields we the meory footprint to be 0.5GB (compare to 10GB observed).
-Thus, conservative regridding requires 20-50x more memory than would be required to store the data only.
+We estimate the memory required to store the source grid coordinates and the source fields to be 0.5GB.
+This compares with the observed memory footprint for ESMF of 10GB.
+The conservative regridding requires 20-50x more memory than would be required to store the data only.

 | ESMF conservative serial vs MPI 4 processor execution                |  ESMF conservative memory consumption (serial)
 |:--------------------------------------------------:|:------------------------------------------------------------------------------: